How Much Value Does a New Kitchen Add to a House?

 New Kitchen Costs

 An average kitchen can set you back from £6,000 up to £12,000.
-The quality of the units and fixtures or fittings, size of the kitchen and the appliances all make a difference to the cost of the final invoice.
-So too does the labour charges, of course.
+The quality of the units and fixtures or fittings, the size of the kitchen and the appliances all make a difference to the cost of the final invoice.
+So too do the labour charges, of course.

 A luxury kitchen installation can result in costs in the region of £35,000 to £60,000.